junyi07/Bulletin-Board-Web-Application/README.md

 ## Indroduction
 This project is a web application that students can post activities.
 It contains a lot of cool functions like image upload, data pagination, authentication, authorization and error handling.
-Users should sign up and can only manipulate their own posts. it has been deployed on AWS and the website is [Bulletin Board](http://bulletin-board-application.s3-website.us-east-2.amazonaws.com/).
+It has been deployed on AWS and the website is [Bulletin Board](http://bulletin-board-application.s3-website.us-east-2.amazonaws.com/).

 ## Build